Lush Life: The Lost Sinatra Arrangements: Singles

 The album’s first single is Billy Strayhorn’s "Lush Life", which features Nelson Riddle’s original conceptual arrangement, was released on April 23, 2025.
 The album's second single "Give Me the Simple Life" was released on May 19, 2025.

 Live performances

 MacFarlane performed at Voltaire at The Venetian Las Vegas on July 3–5, 2025.
-He will also perform at the Symphony Hall in Boston on December 31, 2025 and the Walt Disney Concert Hall on February 17, 2026.
+He also performed at the Symphony Hall in Boston on December 31, 2025 and the Walt Disney Concert Hall on February 17, 2026.